 #2 Starting to Clean Without a Plan

-You wake up motivated — today you’re going to get all your spring cleaning done!
+You wake up motivated.
+Today you're going to get all your spring cleaning done!
 But by noon, your house is in disarray, and not one single room is finished.
 Ugh.
-That’s why Briana Norde, owner of Caliber Cleaning Inc. says it pays to break up the biggest cleaning project of the year into smaller, more manageable tasks.
+That's why Briana Norde, owner of Caliber Cleaning, says it pays to break up the biggest cleaning project of the year into smaller, more manageable tasks.

-She recommends conquering your hardest job first, like the kitchen, which she calls the “most time-consuming room.”
-With that first accomplishment under your belt, you’ll have the momentum to take on the remaining tasks.
+She recommends starting with your hardest job, like the kitchen, which she calls the "most time-consuming room."
+With that first accomplishment under your belt, you'll have the momentum to take on the remaining tasks.
 The key is to give yourself plenty of breaks.
-And there’s nothing wrong with spreading it out over several days.
+And there's nothing wrong with spreading it out over several days.

 #3 Ignoring That Weird-Looking Vacuum Attachment